isomerpages/moe-northbrookssec/_parents/Sec 3 Subject Combination Information.md

 =====================================

 Dear Parents,
-Please refer to the following set of slides that was shared during the Subject Information briefing.
+Please refer to the following set of slides that was shared during the Parent Seminar on 24 May 2023.

 [2023 Sec 2 Parents’ Seminar Slides](/files/2023%20parent%20seminar.pdf)